openhpc/ohpc/README.md

 #### Questions, Comments, or Bug Reports?

-Subscribe to the users email list at : https://groups.io/g/openhpc-users or see the http://openhpc.community page for more info.
+Subscribe to the users email list at : https://groups.io/g/openhpc-users or see the http://openhpc.community page for more pointers.